-Name of the Programme (refer to question no. 4) % of students from the same university % of students from other universities within the State % of students form other countries
+Name of the Programme (refer to question no. 4) % of students from the same university % of students from other universities within the State % of students from universities outside the State % of students form other countries

 UG

 PG

 Ph.D

 34. How many students have cleared Civil Services and Defense Services examinations, NET, SET, GATE, and other competitive examinations?
 Give details category- Wise: